dongilc/bldc-mjvesc_v01_3.40/README.md

 http://vesc-project.com/
 ## bldc-mjvesc_v01_3.40

+### I strongly recommend to use ubuntu 16.04.5 LTS.

 ## Build GNU-ARM at Terminal - Easy way but no gui, 2019-02-08
 1. add repository and update